buxlabs/es6-to-amd/README.md

 ## Contributing

 All contributions are highly appreciated!
-[Open an issue](https://github.com/buxlabs/abstract-syntax-tree/issues/new) or a submit PR.
+Open an issue or a submit PR.

-The lib follows the tdd approach and is expected to have a high code coverage.
-Please follow the [Contributor Covenant Code of Conduct](https://github.com/buxlabs/abstract-syntax-tree/blob/master/CODE_OF_CONDUCT.md).

 ## License